jonathanmv/docker-openpose-cpu/README.md

 # process a single video in avi format
 $ docker run -v`pwd`/data:/data -it jonathanmv/openpose-cpu -display 0 -video /data/videos/video.avi -write_video /data/videos/video_rendered.avi
 ```

+## Automatic execution on video upload

+At the moment, openpose expects a `.avi` video so we need to make sure to convert the video before processing it with openpose.